DreamingDevs/data_engineering_learning/README.md

 - Can be consumed by other items in workspace
 - CI/CD compatible
 - It is not a secret store
+- notebookutils.variableLibrary.getLibrary("...") -> to get the variable library in notebook
+- Variable library can also be used to %%Configure to set runtime values for spark session

 ---